Click on the image to view the PowerPoint presentation

 Addendum

-Our reference to the inclusion of playful/active-learning learning opportunities available for students includes not only recess (daily) and physical education, but an unstructured “work” time in the course of each day where children have opportunities for choices – to follow their interests and to engage with each other using a range of materials (blocks, manipulatives, art, science [sand, water, animals, nature], dramatic play, books, etc.).
-But play-based/active learning can and should also be utilized in the context of instructional strategies for English language arts, mathematics, science and technology/engineering and/or social studies (taking trips, creating projects, using games and materials to understand concepts.)
-Doing so can support the development of academic, physical
+Our reference to the inclusion of play-based and experiential learning opportunities available for students includes not only recess (daily) and physical education, but an unstructured “work” time in the course of each day where children have opportunities for choices – to follow their interests and to engage with each other using a range of materials (blocks, manipulatives, art, science [sand, water, animals, nature], dramatic play, books, etc.).
+But play-based and experiential learning can and should also be utilized in the context of instructional strategies for English language arts,

-and social-emotional competencies, provide equitable learning opportunities, and close achievement gaps for all children.
-Creating a balance of learning contexts, using varied instructional approaches and providing time for children to engage in active/play-based activities is critical for all children’s
+mathematics, science and technology/engineering and/or social studies (taking trips, creating projects, using games and materials to understand concepts.)
+Doing so can support the development of academic, physical and social-emotional competencies, provide equitable learning opportunities, and close achievement gaps for all children.
+Creating a balance of learning contexts, using varied instructional approaches and providing time for children to engage in play-based and experiential learning activities is critical for all children’s success and learning.
+Advancement of this work needs to be done in partnership with educators, school and district administrators and institutions of higher education.

 Frequently Asked Questions